nakamasato/autonote/README.md

 ## License

-`autodoc` was created by Masato Naka.
+`autonote` was created by Masato Naka.
 It is licensed under the terms of the MIT license.

 ## References
 1. [How to package a Python](https://py-pkgs.org/03-how-to-package-a-python)